Can anyone take out a reverse mortgage loan?

-By refinancing your current mortgage with a new traditional mortgage, you may be able to lower your monthly mortgage payments.
+Depending on interest rates, refinancing your current mortgage with a new traditional mortgage could lower your monthly mortgage payments.
 Pay attention to the length of time you’ll have to repay your new mortgage as it can affect your retirement plan.
 For example, taking on a new 30-year mortgage when you are nearing retirement can become a hardship later.
-Consider choosing a shorter-term mortgage, such as a 10 or 15 year loan.
+Consider choosing a shorter-term mortgage, such as a 10- or 15-year loan.

 Consider selling your home.
 Moving to a more affordable home may be your best option to reduce your overall expenses.